-During the three and six months ended March 31, 2024 June 30, 2024, the Company recognized \$2.4 million and \$4.8 million, respectively, in interest expense related to the 1.50% cash coupon of the Notes and amortization of the debt issuance costs.
-During the three and six months ended March 31, 2024 June 30, 2024, the effective interest rate on the outstanding Notes was approximately 2.1%.
-As of March 31, 2024 June 30, 2024, the estimated fair value of the Notes was \$506.4 788.9 million.
+During the three and six nine months ended June 30, 2024 September 30, 2024, the Company recognized \$2.4 million and \$4.8 7.3 million, respectively, in interest expense related to the 1.50% cash coupon of the Notes and amortization of the debt issuance costs.
+During the three and six nine months ended June 30, 2024 September 30, 2023, the Company recognized \$2.4 million and \$3.8 million, respectively, in interest expense related to the 1.50% cash coupon of the Notes and amortization of the debt issuance costs.
+During the three and nine months ended September 30, 2024 and 2023, the effective interest rate on the outstanding Notes was approximately 2.1%.
+As of June 30, 2024 September 30, 2024, the estimated fair value of the Notes was \$788.9 848.7 million.
 The fair value was determined based on the quoted price of the last trade of the Notes prior to the end of the reporting period in an inactive market, which is considered as Level 2 in the fair value hierarchy.

-A conditional conversion feature of the Notes was triggered on June 30, 2024, as the last reported sale price of the Company's common stock was greater than or equal to 130% of the conversion price of the Notes for at least 20 trading days during the period of 30 consecutive trading days ending on and including the last trading day of the quarter ended June 30, 2024, and the Notes therefore became convertible at the noteholders' election in the calendar quarter ended September 30, 2024 (and only during this calendar quarter).
+A conditional conversion feature of the Notes was triggered on June 30, 2024, as the last reported sale price of the Company's common stock was greater than or equal to 130% of the conversion price of the Notes for at least 20 trading days during the period of 30 consecutive trading days ending on and including the last trading day of the quarter ended June 30, 2024, and the Notes therefore became convertible at the noteholders' election in the calendar quarter ended September 30, 2024 (and only during this).
+This conditional conversion feature was triggered again on September 30, 2024, and the Notes therefore are convertible at the noteholders' election in the calendar quarter ending December 31, 2024.
 If this condition or another conversion condition is met in the future, the Notes may again become convertible, otherwise the Notes will be convertible at the noteholders' election from March 1, 2028 through the close of business on the second scheduled trading day immediately before the maturity date.